bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/operating-system.md

 # display version of &lt;operating system&gt; : string

 Returns the Windows operating system version.
-This inspector returns a valid information only for Windows 10 and later Windows versions.
+This inspector returns valid information only on Windows 10 20H2 and later Windows 10 versions.
 Running this inspector on other Windows operating systems results in an error referring to a nonexistent object.

-Running the inspector on Windows 10, OS Build 19043.396:
+Running the inspector on Windows 10, OS Build 19042.928:

 {% qna %}
 Q: display version of operating system
-A: 21H1
+A: 20H2
 {% endqna %}

 # embedded of &lt;operating system&gt; : boolean